JesterXL/real-world-functional-programming-book/docs/part1/using_vs_enforcing_immutability.md

 log(name1) // Jesse
 ```

 For Arrays and Objects, however, favor [Destructuring Assignment in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 Python and Lua are more complicated.
+Editor: FIXME

 # Object.freeze

-Frameworks like [Redux](https://redux.js.org/) ensure there is only 1 variable in your application.
-You'll hear developers say it helps avoid prop drilling, or it allows sibling components in the tree to communicate, and those are both true.
-As an FP'er, you know it's most important feature is to support immutability.
-You never mutate the data yourself, instead asking the `store` to hide the access, and provide functions that allow the data to be changed internally using pure functions.

 If you're dealing with a legacy system, or with code not written in using pure functions, using `Object.freeze` can help probe where the mutation is occurring in a heavy handed way by triggering an exception wherever the mutation exists.
 Functional Programming is about returning values, not causing side effects, and throwing errors is just that: intentional side effects.